MerlijnStaps/merlijnstaps.github.io/_posts/2022-01-01-publications.md

 <div class="publication-details"> <I> Nature Ecology & Evolution </I> 3, 1197-1205 (2019) </div>
 <div class="publication-details"> <a href="https://doi.org/10.1038/s41559-019-0940-0" target="_blank"> doi </a> &middot; <a href="https://www.nature.com/articles/s41559-019-0940-0.pdf" target="_blank"> pdf </a> &middot;
 <a href="https://ecoevocommunity.nature.com/posts/50860-modeling-the-evolution-of-the-first-multicellular-life-cycles" target="_blank">behind-the-paper</a> </div>
-<div class="publication-explanation"> In this paper, we build a theoretical model for the first emergence of multicellular life, starting from a unicellular ancestor.
-Our focus is on the nascent multicellular life cycles that can evolve, drawing
+<div class="publication-explanation"> In this paper, we build a theoretical model for the first emergence of multicellular life cycles, starting from a unicellular ancestor.
-on ancestral gene regulation.
-We find that diverse types of multicellular life cycles could have easily emerged early on, and that the properties of these life cycles are shaped by ancestral constraints and ecological conditions.
+We find that diverse types of multicellular life cycles could have easily emerged early on, shaped by ancestral constraints and ecological conditions.
  </div>
 </td>